boryspaulewicz/bhsdtr/Readme.md

 state-of-the-art platform [Stan](http://mc-stan.org/) for sampling from posterior distributions.
 Our method can accommodate binary responses as well as additional ratings and an arbitrary number of nested or crossed random grouping factors.
-The SDT parameters can be regressed on additional predictors within the same model via intermediate unconstrained parameters, and the model can be extended by using automatically generated human-readable Stan code as a template.
+SDT parameters can be regressed on additional predictors within the same model via intermediate unconstrained parameters, and the model can be extended by using automatically generated human-readable Stan code as a template.

-## Some background
+## Background

 The equal-variance SDT with one criterion is equivalent to probit regression (see [this